Services & Expertise

 Murder & Manslaughter

-Maureen Fawcett handle murder and manslaughter cases at our Lancaster, Kendal and Barrow in Furness offices.
+Maureen Fawcett handles murder and manslaughter cases at our Lancaster, Kendal and Barrow in Furness offices.
 If you or a friend or relative are accused of being responsible for the death of another person then you do need a specialist solicitor to represent you in the case.

 In cases of such severity often a QC is engaged to hand the case in Court.
 These are very senior and experienced Barristers.
 Over the years Maureen has practiced they have developed links with Barrister’s Chambers and are able to instruct the best Barristers to represent our clients.